hughobrien/zfs-remote-mirror/README.md

 Datasets
 --------
 ZFS datasets allow you to specify different attributes on different sets of data; whether to use compression, access control lists, quotas, etc. I find that I need precisely none of those features, preferring to treat my backup storage as one large dataset with sane properties.
 There's nothing stopping you from creating different datasets and synchronising them to the backup system, I just don't see the point for personal backups.
-Know also that it makes previewing the differences between snapshot more complex, as *diff* cannot automatically recurse into dependent snapshots, it has to be done per dataset.
-This isn't a big deal though.
+Know also that it makes previewing the differences between snapshot more complex, as *zfs diff* cannot automatically recurse into dependent snapshots, it has to be done per dataset.
+This isn't really a big deal though.

 Plumbing
 ========
-Drop the following script into the *user's* home directory, call it *zfs-receive.sh*.
+Drop the following script into the *user's* home directory (as *root*), call it *zfs-receive.sh*.
 I would have preferred to invoke these commands remotely but after a lot of experimenting, triggering the script remotely was the only way I found that properly detached the encrypted drive in the event of connection failure.
 So rest assured, you're protected against that.

 	#!/bin/sh